 - Make sure that the power switch is set to "OFF" before connecting any input or output or operating the switches on rear panel.
 See pages 8 about installation. - Make sure that the AC mains voltage is correct and the same as the one printed on the rear panel of the amplifier.
-See pages 8, about operating voltage and power consumption. - Make sure that the operating mode switches on the rear panel, gain,link/ bridge, and clip-limiters, are in the correct position.
-See page 6 about operating modes, page 13 about clip limiters and 7 for the ML - It is always a good idea to turn down the gain controls during power-up, to prevent speaker damage in case a high signal is present at the input.
+See pages 8, about operating voltage and power consumption. - Make sure that the switches on the rear panel for operation modes, gain-switch and clip-limiter switch are in the correct position.
+See page 6 about operation modes and page 13 about clip limiters. - It is always a good idea to turn down the gain controls during power-up, to prevent speaker damage in case a high signal is present at the input.